xieweiAlex/English_Learning/words/2023/words-Feb.md

+He talks about the trajectory of the industry, where he sees it going, the impediments it faces, and much more.
+Raveenous
+Every gnarled hack knows that the best way to bury bad news is to counter it with a splashy new announcement.
+Like everyone else, I deplore and condemn this killing.
+You know, ever since N.A.F.T.A. , corporate outsourcing has been the bane of the American worker.
+A gasp rippled through the crowd.
+The uncut grass came up to her waist.
+peacock, peafowl

 They look so cute and cuddly, but the slightest thing can turn this beautiful creature into something so dangerous and violent that the toughest of man could be killed or maimed for life.

 To make this dish truly unique, we need to **amalgamate** different spices and flavors from various regions of the world.
 **suck-up**